thynnine/pysic/doc/Potentials_f90.rst

     cutoff: double precision    *scalar*
         The hard cutoff for the bond order factor.
 If the atoms are farther away from each other than this, they do not contribute to the total bond order factor does not affect them.
     n_level: integer    *scalar*
+        1 for atomic bond order factors, 2 for pairwise
     soft_cutoff: double precision    *scalar*
         The soft cutoff for the bond order factor.
 If this is smaller than the hard cutoff, the bond contribution is scaled to zero continuously when the interatomic distances grow from the soft to the hard cutoff.
     parameters: double precision  *pointer*  *size(:, :)*